 If the tenant fails to show up for the court hearing, the court may issue a default judgment in your favor.
 The landlord will then need to request a writ of eviction from the court within 180 days.
 If you, the landlord, request it immediately, the court may issue it within 10 days after a successful judgment.

-However, if tenants choose to fight the eviction, then a hearing will be held.
+However, if tenants choose to fight evictions, a hearing will be held.
 Both parties will have an opportunity to present their evidence to the court.
 The following are some defenses your tenant may choose to present before the court.

 Removing the Tenant from the Property

-The writ of eviction is the tenant’s final notice to leave.
+The writ of eviction is the tenant’s final notice period to leave.
 A constable or a sheriff must deliver it to the tenant anywhere between 15 to 30 days after it’s issued.
-Once posted, the tenant will then have a maximum of 72 hours to move out on their own.
-If they don’t, the sheriff or constable may return and forcibly remove them from the property.
+Once posted, the tenant will then have a maximum of 72 hours to move out on their own with their possession.
+If they don’t, the sheriff or constable may return and forcibly remove them from and their possession from the property.

 Bottom Line

-If you're a landlord and still have any questions about Virginia's eviction laws or property management in general, feel free to reach out to us here at KRS Holdings.
+If you're a landlord and still have any questions about Virginia law or property management in general, feel free to reach out to us here at KRS Holdings.
 With an experienced team by your side, we’ll help your rental unit find the success it deserves!

 Disclaimer: This content isn’t a substitute for professional legal advice from a qualified attorney.
 If you have any questions regarding the eviction process in Virginia, KRS Holdings can help.
 We not only understand the Virginia landlord-tenant laws but can also help manage your Richmond rental property reliably and professionally.